systechafrica/MSS-Documentation/docs/src/administration/userProfileManagement.md

 ## How to video

-The following video shows how to create a user profile and work with permissions:
+The following video shows how to create a user profile and enable/disable gpermissions:

 <video width="640" height="340" controls>
   <source src="../.vuepress/public/videos/user-profiles.mp4" type="video/mp4">